 This blog is concerned with the truth, not the drunk ramblings of bitter fantasy football drafters who made a series of unfortunate picks.
 I’m going to try and be objective here.
 A few were refrigerated to optimize tongue numbing.
 I’ll even pour it into a proper glass.

-My spine literally contorted with a shiver as I convulsed under the repugnance of this beer.
+My spine literally contorted with a shiver as I convulsed at the repugnance of this beer.
 People drink this?
 People pay money for this?
 There’s better ways to spend your pennies to get a 7% ABV buzz.
 Like chugging wood alcohol or perhaps some antifreeze?

 To give you a full idea of my impression of the beer, here is a little montage of a sampling: